Why should you subscribe to Inheritance Act Claims: Law, Practice and Procedure

 Table of contents

-This update contains general updating and additional material taking account of legislative and case-law developments since the last issue so that the law is stated as at 1 November 2017.
+This issue contains general updating and additional material taking account of legislative and case-law developments since the last issue so that the law is stated as at 1 June 2018.

 - Frequently Encountered Issues Arising in 1975 Act Claims